-In exercise of their powers under Rule 28 (changing the Rules) of the current Rules, the Company modifies the current Rules by replacing them with these Rules with effect from 1 April 2009.
-However, these Rules do not affect the benefits for Members who left Service before 1 April 2009 except as described in Rule 16.1 (Members who left Service before 1 April 2009).
+In exercise of their powers under Rule 28 (modifications to the Scheme) of the current Rules, the Company and the Trustees modify the current Rules in so far as they apply to Members who are not Senior Executive Members by replacing them with these Rules with effect from 1 April 2009.
+However, these Rules do not affect the benefits for Members who left Service or reached Normal Pension Date before 1 April 2009 except as described in Rule 16.2 (Members who left Service or reached Normal Pension Date before 1 April 2009).